apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Travis King: North Korea says US soldier blamed discrimination**
+**Trump expected to be booked at Fulton County jail, sheriff says**

-You can read more about it [here](https://www.bbc.com/news/world-asia-66517280).
+You can read more about it [here](https://www.cnn.com/2023/08/15/politics/fulton-county-jail-trump/index.html).

 ## Requirements
 - Python 3.8